 The NFL, with the greatest athletes in the sport and the most cutting-edge technology and a commissioner and players union all relegating the game, would defer to one of the oldest rulings in sport should the ball hit a power cord or the actual TV camera (or a yellow-eyed penguin, meteorite or James Harden’s beard, actually):

 Check out what happened with the SkyCam during an SEC game once.
 Maybe God doesn’t want the BCS championship games dominated by SEC teams after all:

 4. How do they take those pictures of lightning?

-This takes rare talent, and a quick trigger.
-All photographers who capture lightning on film (as opposed to a bottle, which is where the world of commerce would like it) are direct descendants of Wild West sharp-shooters – well, the shooters who didn’t end up looking at the sky with lead in their belly on a dusty western street.
+This takes talent and a quick trigger.
+Photographers who capture lightning on film (as opposed to a bottle, which is where the world of commerce would like it) are direct descendants of Wild West sharp-shooters, those who didn’t end up looking at the sky with lead in their belly on a dusty western street.